xanthospap/iers2010/README.md

 * Download the C library from the [correponding site](https://naif.jpl.nasa.gov/naif/toolkit_C.html) and uncompress.

 * Use the script [c2cpp_header.py](script/cppspice/c2cpp_header.py) to tranform C header file.
-Run the script using the cspice `include' folder path as command line argument.
-I.e. if the uncompressed cspice folder is at `/home/work/var/cspice'', use `$> c2cpp_header.py /home/work/var/cspice'.
+Run the script using the cspice `include` folder path as command line argument.
+I.e. if the uncompressed cspice folder is at `/home/work/var/cspice`, use `$> c2cpp_header.py /home/work/var/cspice`.

-* Run the `makeall.csh' script provided by the distribution (under `cspice' folder).
+* Run the `makeall.csh` script provided by the distribution (under `cspice` folder).
+Note that the script is in the C-sheel, hence you might need to `$>csh makeall.csh`.

-* Copy the [install.sh](script/cppspice/install.sh) script under the `cspice' folder; run it as root, to install the library.
+* Copy the [install.sh](script/cppspice/install.sh) script under the `cspicer` folder; run it as root, to install the library.
 Header files will be available at `/usr/local/include` and the library at `/usr/local/lib`.